-- Insert the card between the door and the framework at where the latch is positioned.
+- Insert the card between the door and the framework where the latch is positioned.

-- Hold the card vertical and get start jiggling and pushing the card.
+- Hold the card vertically and get start jiggling and pushing the card.

 - While pushing, begin twisting the card away from the knob to slide the latch out and back from your door jam.
 At the same time, the card bends, attempt pushing on your weight.